- What does dancing mean to you?

-The premiere takes place as part of the Year of Scoffs – a programme cycle of the Polish Dance Theatre, planned for 2020 – which is a time of liberation through laughter and appreciation of the role of humour in life and theatre.
+The premiere took place as part of the Year of Scoffs – a programme cycle of the Polish Dance Theatre, planned for 2020 – which is a time of liberation through laughter and appreciation of the role of humour in life and theatre.

 CK Zamek w Poznaniu

 Choreographer's assistant, choreographic cooperation:

 Piotr ZONTA Król

 Amy Basely, Evelyn Blue, Kacper Bożek, Julia Hałka, Paulina Jaksim, Patryk Jarczok, Katarzyna Kulmińska, Dominik Kupka, Paweł Malicki, Daniel Michna,

 Michał Przybyła, Adrian Radwański, Katarzyna Rzetelska, Sandra Szatan, Emily Wong-Adryańczyk